lucaxbandini/VisageGuard/README.md

 After this, you should be able to run VisageGuard to try it for yourself!

-# Everything should look like this at the end
+# Everything Should Look Like This at the End

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/73d8134e-b338-492b-8ac4-9a4f2ef9215d)